 In addition to our crop variety performance trials, the Crops Testing Program conducts relevant and cooperative research on common crops grown in eastern Colorado.
 This research is done with funding from crop commodity groups, private seed companies, and other grants.

-Sally is Director of the Crops Testing Program in the Dept. of Soil and Crop Sciences.
+Sally is the Director of the Crops Testing Program in the Dept. of Soil and Crop Sciences.
 She first joined the program in 2010 as a graduate research assistant, and then as a Research Agronomist after finishing graduate school in 2012.
 She is responsible for developing and maintaining a strong, innovative, research program in crop production management relevant to the needs of producers in Colorado.
 She delivers and participates in crop production extension programs and publishes research trial results in addition to other relevant extension content.

-The Crops Testing Program currently conducts on-farm and small-plot variety trials on grain and forage sorghum, winter wheat, dry edible pinto beans, cowpea (black-eyed peas), sunflower (confection and oil), corn, and winter canola.
-We also conduct a range of agronomy trials and test new plant or soil applied products coming onto the market for use by farmers producing the above-mentioned crops.
+The Crops Testing Program currently conducts on-farm and small-plot variety trials for grain and forage sorghums, winter wheat, pinto beans, cowpea, sunflower (confection and oil), corn, and winter canola.
+We also conduct a range of agronomy trials and test new plant, or soil applied products coming onto the market for use by farmers producing the above-mentioned crops.